Predicting Parkinson's disease trajectory using clinical and functional MRI features: a reproduction and replication study: Materials and Methods

 \subsubsection{Replication cohort}

-We first attempted to reproduce the cohort of~\cite{nguyen_predicting_2021} using only the information available in the code shared on GitHub and the paper.
+{In Phase 1}, we first attempted to reproduce the {cohort selection process} of~\cite{nguyen_predicting_2021} using only the information available in the code shared on GitHub and the paper.
 Based on this information, we filtered the PPMI database using 4 criteria: \begin{itemize} \item Participants belong to the “Parkinson’s disease” cohort, as defined in PPMI. \item Participants have an fMRI acquisition and a MDS-UPDRS score, with MDS-UPDRS Part III conducted ON-medication (``PAG\_NAME" different from ``NUPDRS3" in the PPMI score file) computed at the same visit (same visit code in PPMI database).
 Thus, only participants with valid values for MDS-UPDRS Part III score were included in the cohort. \item Participants and visits were also filtered depending on the type of fMRI acquisition.
-We queried the database with the exact same information as in the S1 Table of the original paper (field strength = 3T, scanner manufacturer = Siemens, pulse sequence = 2D EPI, TR = 2400ms, TE = 25ms). \item We also filtered the database to keep only participants for which the visit date and archive date of the image was set before January 1st, 2020 (more than a year before the original study publication) since we had no information about the date the authors accessed the database. \end{itemize}
+We queried the database with the exact same information as in the S1 Table of the original paper (field strength = 3T, scanner manufacturer = Siemens, pulse sequence = 2D EPI, TR = 2400ms, TE = 25ms). \item We also filtered the database to keep only participants for which the visit date and archive date of the image was set before January 1st, 2020 (more than a year before the original study publication) since {without contacting the authors} we had {somewhat imprecise} information about the date the authors accessed the database. {Note that the choice of this date was made to reproduce as closely as possible the condition of the original database filtering, but other filters could have been used.} \end{itemize}

 This query involved both fMRI metadata obtained using a utility functions from the Python packages livingpark-utils v0.9.3 and ppmi\_downloader v0.7.4 and the MDS-UPDRS-III file from the PPMI database.